namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 The outcome was a faster, less error-prone way to keep CMR and Git in sync, saving time on a tedious maintenance task while making version control history more meaningful.

-## Future-proofed a production ML pipeline by replacing CVE-flagged legacy scikit-learn with ONNX, modularizing shared inference logic, and validating output scores to high precision., (2025-07-18)
+## Future-proofed a production ML pipeline by replacing CVE-flagged legacy scikit-learn with ONNX, modularizing shared inference logic, and validating output scores to high precision., (2025-08-20)
 I had a usecase where i had a multi notebook databricks ADF pipeline, where the scikitlearn used was an older version which was flagged by our pypi proxy with a medium CVE  but using a newer version 1.5.0 broke the model because of non backwards compatibility, so instead I used skl2onnx to convert the pipeline to onnx a object designed with backwards compatibility in mind , and then I updated the inference notebooks, also modularizing the parts loading the model and using it for scoring since it is used by both the scoring and top driver databricks notebooks, and I compared the spark dataframe score and top driver  results to previous  reference stable runs and got the same results proving my updates are non destructive.
 I also made updates to the feature engineering for reprodicibility, adding a new output copy because the previous scoring notebook logic  unfortunately over writes the feature engineering with additional data.
 So now i made the scoring notebook to read the new feature engineering separate output copy so that it can be rerun reproducibly and deterministically.
 And in order to test run the full pipeline, i adopted the new run databricks multi task job connecting my new notebooks, executing from git source directly, showing it is possible to step away from data factory orchestration where code is possible to be tampered with and into  run from source where tampering is not possible.

+## Resolved a flagged dependency vulnerability by removing an unused TensorFlow/Keras dependency and safely updating Transformers., (2025-09-24)
+I investigated a reported vulnerability in a predictive model repository related to TensorFlow, Keras, and Transformers dependencies.
+Although the issue initially appeared complex, I determined that TensorFlow was not actually used by the model and that Keras was being pulled in unnecessarily as a transitive dependency.

+By removing the unused TensorFlow/Keras dependency and updating Transformers, I resolved the vulnerability with minimal code changes and no functional impact to the model.

 ## Added a lightweight helper to automatically detect the active Databricks workspace (staging vs. production) via hostname, enabling safer environment-specific behavior without parameter drift., (2025-08-14)